 The House of Jacob was a congregation of thirty or forty devoted and loyal Jews.
 Around 1923, the building was established.
 It was a two-story house located on South East Street.
 Services were held upstairs, and the rabbi and his family lived downstairs.
-The congregation would often daven surrounded by the aroma of tzimmes and other goodies from the rebbetzin’s kitchen.
+The congregation would often pray surrounded by the aroma of delicious food and sweets from the family’s kitchen.

 Our First Building

 The decade of 1973-1983 was one of growth, planning, and building for Beth Meyer.
 The Jewish population was expanding rapidly and was projected for at least a 5 per cent annual growth rate.
 The congregation examined their future in terms of their growth and the adequacy of the West Johnson Street Synagogue site.
 They determined that a new facility had to be built.

 The twelve-acre tract on Newton Road was purchased in early 1980 and ground broken in the spring of 1982.
 On Sunday, March 20, 1983, the Torahs were carried under a huppah* in proud procession from the old sanctuary to the new.
 The Torahs were placed in the ark* and the mezuzzah* was affixed to the doorpost.
 The congregants of Beth Meyer once again had a new spiritual home.